pthom/cleantype/README.md

  std::set<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> >, std::less<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > >, std::allocator<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > > >
  ````

 This library tries to overcomes some of these limitations.
 It is composed mainly of C++11 / C++14 functions.
 It also contains some macros in order to be able to display rvalue reference type, as well as variables names.
-Macros are prepended with a suffix 'm_'.
+Macros are prepended with a prefix 'CT_'.

 The returned types names should be equal (or at least similar) accross compilers.